 If you are putting your kid into football or wrestling without any physical training you’re setting them up for failure.
 What do I mean by this?
 You can’t just send them into contacts sport battle without any exposure to physical contact.

 Here’s what happens without any prep during a football season: they spend 15 out of 18 weeks during the season adjusting to contact; getting physically and mentally strong enough to believe that they can fully participate.
 It’s hard for me to comprehend.
 These boys miss the bulk of the season and as soon as the season is over they choose to go back to a non-contact way of life.
 I get it – lots of you like basketball and flag football.
 Neither of these sports will help your son if he has an issue with strength, contact and confidence.
 In fact not only will these sports not help, they are a step backward.
-(I’m on record saying that basketball is a game for wimps and of little multi dimensional value.)
+(I’m on record saying that basketball is a game for mental and physical wimps and of little multi dimensional value.)
 Compared to other sports very little can be done to dramatically improve if you don’t have the body type, whereas football, lacrosse, wrestling and hockey all have effective styles for most body types.

 I can see putting your son in flag football for lots of reason.
 It is really fun and can help your son build confidence with some basic football knowledge and build speed.
 However, like basketball, contact is to be avoided, even penalized so it is a back step mentally and physically for most boys.
 Not to mention that youth flag football has an incredible high injury rate, higher than tackle football.
 Same for basketball.
-The sports generally attract physically and mentally out of shape kids and accidental contact happens and causes problems.
+Basketball generally attract physically soft and mentally out of shape kids and accidental contact happens and causes problems.

 Back to my point: Parents get frustrated with their kids when they are afraid of contact due to mental and physical confidence.
 Is this the kids’ fault?
 Nope.
 Parents if your child wants to participate in contact sports it is your JOB to get them ready.
 It isn’t the coach’s job until the season starts.
 You’re putting your son in a bad spot being unprepared for contact.
 Your son will know that he’s behind the other boys or at least the best boys on the team, which makes them doubt themselves even more.
 I’ve seen so many youth wrestlers go to one practice and be done with the sport for ever.
-They were not prepared for the physicality and terrified.
+They were not prepared for the physicality and were terrified.
 Go figure.
 Not the kids fault.

 Here’s the solution: